-It’s easy to see that simply matching a problem + an asset with a goal really opens up someone’s mind.
+It’s easy to see that simply matching a problem + an asset with a goal can really open up someone’s mind.

 It takes away the clutter.
 It eases the pressure.
 It allows us to relax.
 The stress goes away.
 We’re focused on chunks.
 We’re eating the elephant, but it no longer looks overwhelming, intimidating or discouraging.

-This also eliminates a lot of negative self-talk.
+This exercise can also eliminate a lot of negative self-talk.

-We all have that little nagging voice in your head that whispers, “Ugh, this is such a BIG goal… it’s so HARD… I’ll NEVER do it.”
-With the Peg Method, we forget about what you CAN’T do.
+We all have that little nagging voice in our head that whispers, “Ugh, this is such a BIG goal… it’s so HARD… I’ll NEVER do it.”
+With The Peg Method, we forget about what we CAN’T do.
 Instead, we’re focused on a small goal which we CAN do.

 Here’s a little diagram that shows what’s really happening.
-We’re just taking your flat list of Goals, Problems and Assets and arranging them on the staircase.
+We’re just taking a list of Goals, Problems & Assets and arranging them on the staircase.

 Every step on the staircase is an attainable goal.